Functors between Reedy model categories of diagrams: Introduction

 The interesting functors between model categories are the \emph{left Quillen functors} and \emph{right Quillen functors} (see \cite{MCATL}*{Def.~8.5.2}).
 In this paper, we study Quillen functors between diagram categories with the Reedy model category structure (see \thmref{thm:RFib}).

 In more detail, if $\cat C$ is a Reedy category (see \defref{def:ReedyCat}) and $\cat M$ is a model category, then there is a \emph{Reedy model category structure} on the category $\cat M^{\cat C}$ of $\cat C$-diagrams in $\cat M$ (see \defref{def:DiagCat} and \thmref{thm:RFib}).
-The original (and most well known) examples of Reedy model category structures are the model categories of \emph{cosimplicial objects in a model category} and of \emph{simplicial objects in a model category}.
+The original (and most well known) examples of Reedy model category structures are the model categories of \emph{cosimplicial objects in a model category} and of \emph{simplicial objects in a model category} (see \secref{sec:(multi)(co)simplicial}).

 Any functor $G\colon \cat C \to \cat D$ between Reedy categories induces a functor

 of diagram categories (see \defref{def:InducedDiag}), and it is important to know when such a functor $G^{*}$ is a left or a right Quillen functor, since, for example, a right Quillen functor takes fibrant objects to fibrant objects, and takes weak equivalences between fibrant objects to weak equivalences (see \propref{prop:QuillenNice}).
 The results in this paper provide a complete characterization of the Reedy functors (functors between Reedy categories that preserve the structure; see \defref{def:subreedy}) between diagram categories for which this is the case for all model categories $\cat M$.